Bhiwadi

-Bhiwadi is a planned city in Alwar district of the Indian state of Rajasthan.
-It is located 85 km from the city of Alwar and situated on the Rajasthan-Haryana border.
-It is the most polluted city in the world.
+Bhiwadi is a planned city in Khairthal-Tijara district in the Indian state of Rajasthan and a Part of National Capital Region of Delhi.
+It is located 32 from Khairthal-Tijara city, the district headquarters, 85 km away from the city of Alwar and situated on the Rajasthan-Haryana border.
+Bhiwadi is considered to be a hub for Taiwanese and Japanese companies.
+The city is divided into three separate zones, which are the residential, industrial and commercial zones.
+In recent years, it also became one of the most polluted cities in the world in terms of air pollution.

-Geography
+Location and Infrastructure

 Bhiwadi is situated at 28.21°N, 76.87°E. It is 60 km away from New Delhi, 200 km from Jaipur, 90 km from Alwar, 40 km from Gurgaon and 50 km from Faridabad (PROP Touch India Sec-49).
-It can be reached by National Highway NH48 (Delhi-Jaipur highway) via Dharuhera, in 50 min from Hero Honda Chowk (Gurgaon) and in 70-90 min from IGI Airport, New Delhi.
+It can be reached through the National Highway NH48 (Delhi-Jaipur highway) via Dharuhera, in 50 min from Hero Honda Chowk (Gurgaon) and in 70-90 min from IGI Airport, New Delhi.
 It can also be reached by the Gurgaon-Sohna-Tauru-Dharuhera road.

 The nearest railway station is Rewari Junction, 26 km south of city.

 The nearest Airport is Indira Gandhi International Airport, 55 km north of the city.